Enricopv/turbo-boilerplate/README.md

 - Shout out to this [gist](https://gist.github.com/sibelius/8ca62bab78ee9644ae5caffb9f1b1ef4) for making life easier.
 - Thanks to https://turborepo.org/ for being rad

+## Notes
+- The expo project runs on expo sdk 43 because sdk 44 has bugs with @react-navigation (more particulary react-native-screens I think).
+Once sdk 44 is more stable with @react-navigation, I will bump it.

+- xpo is running react-native: 66.4, which is not the version that expo sdk 43 is supposed to run with (64.3).
+However I found that it v64.3 not work with v6 of `@react-navigation` otherwise.

 # Turborepo Boiler Plate

 - Includes Next.js, Remix, Expo, and React Native projects